Chris Robertson (American football)

-Chris Robertson is an American football coach.
-In 2010, he was, like, named the 18th head coach at the Worcester Polytechnic Institute in Worcester, Massachusetts.
+Christopher M. Robertson is an American college football coach.
+He is the head football coach for Worcester Polytechnic Institute, a position he has held since 2010.
+In 2010, he was named the 18th head coach at the Worcester Polytechnic Institute in Worcester, Massachusetts.
 In 2019, he was named Division II/III New England Coach of the Year by the New England Football Writers.

 A graduate of the Albany Great Danes, Robertson was previously the head coach at Salve Regina University in Newport, Rhode Island from 2006 to 2009.